-Each year, we take parties of excited people to see the Antarctic Peninsula's famous tourist attractions.
-Aboard our ship, the Polar Pioneer, you'll weave your way through ice fields, past historic sites and beneath gloriously beautiful mountains.
-But it's Antarctica – so what on Earth is Antarctica weather like?
+Each year, we take parties of excited people to see the Antarctic Peninsula’s famous tourist attractions.
+Aboard our purpose-built expedition ships, you’ll weave your way through ice fields, past historic sites and beneath gloriously beautiful mountains.
+But it’s Antarctica – so what on Earth is Antarctica’s weather like?

 Though the world’s southern continent may have stereotypes of unending, bitter cold that never reaches positive numbers, this is untrue for South Georgia and the Peninsula.
 Aurora Expeditions takes people on our Antarctic voyages between the months of November to March, so here’s what you can expect from these times.